slerman12/Builder/UnifiedML/src/ML/README.md

 We call this a UnifiedML ***app***.

-## If you're feeling brave, this also works:
+## Direct code execution also works:

 Not exactly scalable, but:

 ```console
 ML Model='nn.Sequential(nn.Linear(3 * 32 * 32, 128), nn.Linear(128, 10))' Dataset=CIFAR10
 ```

-Direct code execution also works.

 ## Architecture shapes